-- A. Each of the following reasons, if supported by sufficient evidence, shall constitute "good cause": - Assignment of a grade that is malicious and/or discriminatory: i.e., in determining the grade, the Course Director clearly did not apply the same standards he/she used for grading other members of the class whose work and behavior were like those of the appealing student. - Assignment of a grade that is arbitrary and/or capricious: i.e., the professor had apparently no discernible rationale for arriving at the grade given. - Assignment of a grade that has resulted from human error: i.e., the professor reported an incorrect grade as the consequence of a mistake in computation, in recording or in some other mechanical aspect of the grading process.
-In such instances, it is assumed that the error will be corrected because of Step 1 of the Appeals Procedure (Faculty-Student Conference). - B. The following reasons do not constitute "good cause" for the purposes of appealing a grade: - Disagreement with the course or systems requirements established by the professor. - Disagreement with the grading standards established by the professor. - Disagreement with the judgment of the Professor in applying his/her grading standards so long as he/she has made a reasonable effort in good faith to be fair and consistent in exercising that judgment.
-Good faith on the professor's part shall be presumed unless the student can offer convincing arguments to the contrary. - The student's desire or "need" for a particular grade, while compelling to the individual on a personal level, shall not be considered "good cause" for purposes of appeal. - Students repeating any academic year are ineligible for grade appeals.
+- A. Each of the following reasons, if supported by sufficient evidence, shall constitute "good cause": - 1.
+Assignment of a grade that is malicious and/or discriminatory: i.e., in determining the grade, the course director clearly did not apply the same standards he/she used for grading other members of the class whose work and behavior were similar to those of the appealing student. - 2.
+Assignment of a grade that is arbitrary and/or capricious: i.e., the professor had no apparently discernible rationale for arriving at the grade given. - 3.
+Assignment of a grade that has resulted from human error: i.e., the professor reported an incorrect grade as the consequence of a mistake in computation, in recording or in some other mechanical aspect of the grading process.
+In such instances, it is assumed that the error will be corrected as a result of Step 1 of the Appeals Procedure (Faculty-Student Conference). - B. The following reasons do not constitute "good cause" for the purposes of appealing a grade: - 1.
+Disagreement with the course or systems requirements established by the professor; - 2.
+Disagreement with the grading standards established by the professor; - 3.
+Disagreement with the judgment of the Professor in applying his/her grading standards so long as he/she has made a reasonable effort in good faith to be fair and consistent in exercising that judgment.
+Good faith on the professor's part shall be presumed unless the student can offer convincing arguments to the contrary;